 The Council considers that major development schemes (defined as 10 dwellings and above, commercial developments of 1,000sqm and above, or where the site area is 1 ha or larger) provide important recruitment and training opportunities for the local workforce/job seekers of Blaenau Gwent in relation to the construction phase of the development and, where appropriate, the business of the end user.
-Similarly, new development presents opportunities for the procurement of materials and services from local sources and suppliers to ensure that the investment is fed back into the local economy.
+Similarly, new development presents opportunities for the investment is fed back into the local economy.
 The Council will therefore encourage developers and businesses to work with them, together with local employment and training partners, suppliers and contractors in delivering these opportunities.